Third-order exceptional surface in a pseudo-Hermitian superconducting circuit: Model

+The effective Hamiltonian in Eq.~(\ref{efftive-Hamiltonian2}) describes three circularly-coupled SC cavities, which are mediated by the SC qubit.
+Without loss of generality, we assume that cavity 2 is lossy, i.e.,

 In the absence of cavity 3 (i.e., $g_{13}=g_{23}=0$), the binary system of cavities 1 and 2 has the $\mathcal{PT}$ symmetry when the system parameters satisfy $\omega_1=\omega_2$ and $\kappa_1=-\kappa_2$.
-This special case has been investigated in Ref.~\cite{Quijandria18}, where the $\mathcal{PT}$-symmetric phase transition at the EP2 was studied.
+This special case has been investigated in Ref.~\cite{Quijandria18}, where the $\mathcal{PT}$-symmetric phase transition at a second-order EP was studied.